iStreamPlanet/github-actions/helmfile-lock-stale/README.md

 # helmfile-lock-stale

-Action to determine if a helmfile lock is missing or stale.
+Action to determine if a helmfile lock file is missing or stale.

 ## Inputs